Catalog

 • Gain a better understanding of the requirements and "best practices" for post-operative TPLO care

 This unique facility is nestled on 1.4-acres in the quaint mountain town of Park City and is home to the Bark City Veterinary Specialists practice and Nexus Park City.
 The property has been newly renovated but retains its rustic mountain charm.
-When participating in a course at Nexus Park City, you can expect the following amenities to be included:
+Bark City is home to the renowned veterinary orthopedic surgeon, Dr. Brian Beale.

 • Complimentary lunch